ryounes/expe_robot_stat/README.md

 5. **end_alone.csv**: Contains participant ID and questions that appear only in the end questionnaire.

-6. **quantitative_data.csv**: Contains participant ID, the model, the scene_id, the sequence of correct(0) and incorrect (1) actions, and the list of reaction times for each action.
+6. **quantitative_data.csv**: Contains participant ID, the model, the scene_id, the sequence of correct(0) and incorrect (1) actions, and the list of time to complete for each action.

 7. **audio_asap_jit_end.csv**: Contains participant ID, the block type (ASAP, JIT, ASAP, or END).